 NON-HAZARDOUS WASTE MANAGEMENT

-artner shall implement a systematic approach to identify, manage, reduce, and responsibly dispose of or recycle nonhazardous waste.
+Okeanos and its Partners shall implement a systematic approach to identify, manage, reduce, and responsibly dispose of or recycle non-hazardous waste.

-Partner shall implement a systematic approach to identify, control, and reduce wastewater produced by its operations.
-Partner shall conduct routine monitoring of the performance of its wastewater treatment systems.
+Okeanos and its Partners shall implement a systematic approach to identify, control, and reduce wastewater produced by their operations.
+Okeanos and its Partners shall conduct routine monitoring of the performance of its wastewater treatment systems.

-Partner shall implement a systematic approach to prevent contamination of stormwater runoff.
-Partner shall prevent illegal discharges and spills from entering storm drains, the public water supply, or public bodies of water.
+Okeanos and its Partners shall implement a systematic approach to prevent contamination of stormwater runoff and shall prevent illegal discharges and spills from entering storm drains, the public water supply, or public bodies of water.

 AIR EMISSIONS MANAGEMENT

-Partner shall identify, manage, reduce, and responsibly control air emissions emanating from its operations that pose a hazard to the environment.
-Partner shall conduct routine monitoring of the performance of its air emission control systems.
-Partner shall regularly quantify, set targets, monitor progress, and reduce its emissions of greenhouse gasses through conservation, use of clean energy, or other measures.
+Okeanos and its Partners shall identify, manage, reduce, and responsibly control air emissions emanating from their operations that pose a hazard to the environment.
+Okeanos and its Partners shall regularly quantify, set targets, monitor progress, and reduce its emissions of greenhouse gasses through conservation, use of clean energy, or other measures.

 BOUNDARY NOISE MANAGEMENT